ruankenedi/Velocity-Animation/README.md

 npm run watch
 ```

-This project has been made by @maurojr and @ruankenedi and I.
+This project has been made by @maurojr, @ruankenedi and I.